 Chakotay, now ignored, sighed and took the Borg Baby from Paris as he and B'Elanna argued furiously.
-He carried the gurgling baby away, rocking him gently.
+He carried the gurgling baby away, rocking her gently.

 "Yeah, I don't think we need to be in the middle of that," he told the child.
-He smiled down at him.
+He smiled down at her.
 "So...
 How would you like to hear a story, little one?"